-The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").
+The Center verified that the Complaint together with the amendment to the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint by email, and the proceeding commenced on January 22, 2024.
-Written Notice of the Commencement of Administrative Proceedings has also been sent by courier (the "Written Notice").
-In accordance with the Rules, paragraph 5, the due date for Response was February 11, 2024.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceeding commenced on January 18, 2024.
+In accordance with the Rules, paragraph 5, the due date for Response was February 7, 2024.
 The Respondent did not submit any response.
 Accordingly, the Center notified the Respondent's default on February 12, 2024.

 The Center appointed Sebastian M.W.
-Hughes as the sole panelist in this matter on February 19, 2024.
+Hughes as the sole panelist in this matter on February 16, 2024.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.